grueki/RFC913-SFTP/README.md

 1. Open a new command prompt
 2. Change directory to the `RFC 913/Server` directory
+3. (First time only) Execute the following command to give `run.sh` permission: `chmod +x ./run.sh`
-3. Execute the 'run' script with `./run.sh` to start the server
+4. Execute the 'run' script with `./run.sh` to start the server
-4. A message will be displayed stating that the server was successfully started
+5. A message will be displayed stating that the server was successfully started

 **Client Setup**

 1. Open a new command prompt
 2. Change directory to the `RFC 913/Client` directory
+3. (First time only) Execute the following command to give `run.sh` permission: `chmod +x ./run.sh`
-3. Execute the 'run' script with `./run.sh` to start the client
+4. Execute the 'run' script with `./run.sh` to start the client
-4. A message will be displayed stating that the client successfully connected to the server followed by a greeting from the server
+5. A message will be displayed stating that the client successfully connected to the server followed by a greeting from the server

 Once a client has connected to the server, commands can be sent and the server will respond accordingly.